jpmorganchase/AIKYA/docs/quickstart-guide.md

 # AIKYA Federated Learning - Quickstart Guide

-Welcome to AIKYA, a comprehensive federated learning platform that enables secure, privacy-preserving machine learning across multiple institutions.
+**⚠️ Aikya is a Proof of Concept and not meant for production usage**

  This guide will help you set up and run your first federated learning experiment with simulated bank clients.

 ## Table of Contents